ChangJoseph/CS211_Final_Project/README.md

 ## 3. Team Assignments
-We split up the work evenly relative to what we thought we could do.

 ### 3.1 Chang, Joseph
-Planning, Json Classes and Java Swing
+Documentation, Json Classes, Java Swing and JavaFX
 ### 3.2 Martinez, Hannah
-Test Classes, Scale Calculator and Bug Squashing
+Test Classes and Scale.java
 ### 3.3 Shin, Yeoungmin
-Brainstorming, Core Classes and Util Classes
+Brainstorming and Core Classes

 ## 4. Conclusion
-Most of our development notes are kanban style in the "Main Project" file located in the projects tab of GitHub.
 This project tackles a pretty big issue within GMUs grading evaluation, and we showed our take on how we would fix it.

-## 5. Use [WIP]
+## 5. Use
 If you are someone that actually wants to use this project to calculate your grades, go to the "releases" tab (below the project description; above the file explorer) and download the zip.
-Make sure to have a JRE installed.
+Make sure to have a JRE installed. *Note that the project is still in beta*